Academic Catalog

 Considers the ethical and societal impacts of computing technology on daily life.
 Sample topics include invasion of privacy, digital media, computer crime, intellectual property, software theft, computer security, technology in the workplace, social networking and the global information society.
 Class format is a combination of lecture and discussion.

-Recommended Prerequisite: CSC 3220.
-Surveys issues and tools used in the analysis and design of software systems.
-Topics include feasibility analysis; requirements gathering and modeling; data modeling; system architecture and security; and user-interface and program design.
-Measures for the evaluation of specifications and designs are introduced.
+Students propose a software product that they will design individually throughout the course.
+Three key artifacts are delivered: Project Initiation Request (which requires approval to proceed), the System Proposal and the System Specification documents.
+The course also surveys issues and tools used in the analysis and design of software systems.
+Topics include product motivation, project initiation, feasibility analysis; requirements gathering and modeling; data modeling; system architecture and security; and user-interface and program design.
 Typically offered: Spring.

 CSC 3310 Concepts in Programming Languages (4 Credits)